skilldeliver/Stani-Bogat/README.md

 ### 1. Dependencies
 The whole code in the project is written in **Python**.
-For connecting with the Discord API is used [discord.py](https://github.com/Rapptz/discord.py "Popular Discord API wrapper written in Python")
+For connecting the Discord API is used [discord.py](https://github.com/Rapptz/discord.py "Popular Discord API wrapper written in Python").
 **Dropbox API** is used for storing and accessing the whole data in one place in the Dropbox cloud.